mkt1412/CSE-5001-Fall-2021/README.md

 # CSE-5001-Fall-2021
 This repository is the course project for CSE 5001 Advanced Artificial Intelligence Fall 2021 at SUSTech.
-In this project, we investigated the problem on genetic algorithm for multiple traveling salesman.
+In this project, we investigated the problem of genetic algorithm for multiple traveling salesman.

 ## Introduction
 Multiple Travelling Salesman Problem (MTSP) is an extension of the famousTravelling Salesman Problem (TSP) that visiting each city exactly once withno sub-tours.
 MTSP involves assigningmsalesmen toncities, and each citymust be visited by a salesman while requiring a minimum total cost.
 In this project, we investigated baseline method, IPGA and VNS-GA .A novel genetic algorithm named Polar-IPGA is proposed by combing IPGA and VNS-GA.
 Statistical comparison is conducted on 6 datasets with varying city numbers andlayouts.The proposed method achieved superior performance on all 6 datasetscompared to baseline method within the runtime consumption limitation.